OHBA-analysis/ohba_maxfilter/README.md

 ### Customising Options

 Maxfilter processing can be customised using command line flags which are (mostly) mapped to the options in Maxfilter itself.
-For exmaple, we can specify that `autobad` be included by adding the `--autobad` command line flag.
+For example, we can specify that `autobad` be included by adding the `--autobad` command line flag.

 ```
 python ohba_maxfilter.py input_files.txt /path/to/my/output/dir/ --autobad